filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus chain command [command options] [arguments...]

 COMMANDS:
    head                           Print chain head get-block, getblock            Get a block and print its details read-obj                       Read the raw bytes of an object delete-obj                     Delete an object from the chain blockstore stat-obj                       Collect size and ipld link counts for objs getmessage, get-message, get-msg Get and print a message by its cid sethead, set-head              manually set the local nodes head tipset (Caution: normally only used for recovery) list, love                     View a segment of the chain get                            Get chain DAG node by path bisect                         bisect chain for an event export                         export chain to a car file export-range                   export chain to a car file slash-consensus                Report consensus fault gas-price                      Estimate gas prices inspect-usage                  Inspect block space usage of a given tipset decode                         decode various types encode                         encode various types disputer                       interact with the window post disputer prune                          splitstore gc help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```

 ### lotus chain head

 ```
 NAME:
    lotus chain head - Print chain head